-However, they differ on rudder profile, its shape and a few additional features.
+However, they differ in rudder profile, shape, and a few additional features.

-Spade rudder’s blade is tapered starting from the root chord (top of the blade) going to its tip chord (bottom of the blade).
+The spade rudder’s blade is tapered starting from the root chord (top of the blade) and going to its tip chord (bottom of the blade).

 Its taper ratio reduces drag and maximizes rudder force at high rudder angles.

 Also known as a Horn rudder, a semi-skeg rudder is a semi-balanced rudder that employs a rudder horn forward of its stock.

 Seafarers sometimes call them Mariner Rudder and we can see them on large oil tankers including VLCCs.

 The horn is integrated into the ship’s construction providing structural support.
 This enables a larger rudder area possible.

 Additionally, it has less turning torque than an unbalanced rudder and fewer bending moments than spade rudders.